-Link to CANUSLAK Annex
+Link to CANUSLAK Appendix

-The Great Lakes Water Quality Agreement (GLWQA), first signed in 1972, and renewed in 1978 and 1980, with an ongoing rewrite occurring now, expresses the commitment of Canada and the United States, to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin Ecosystem, and includes a number of objectives and guidelines to achieve these goals.
+The Great Lakes Water Quality Agreement (GLWQA), first signed in 1972, and renewed in 2012, expresses the commitment of Canada and the United States, to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin Ecosystem, and includes a number of objectives and guidelines to achieve these goals.
 New annexes to the GLWQA address atmospheric deposition of toxic pollutants, contaminated sediments, groundwater, and non-point sources of pollution.
 Annexes are also added to incorporate the development and implementation of remedial action plans for Areas of Concern and lake-wide management plans to control critical pollutants.
 Article Six of the GLWQA, entitled Joint Contingency Plan, states: